cs1730/csx730-uthread/README.md

 assigned to the students in the Spring 2019 CSCI 4730/6730 class at the University of Georgia.

+## Updates

+* __2019-01-28:__ Clarified the scheduler API requirements and updated the related prototypes and corresponding documentation.

 ## Academic Honesty

 You agree to the Academic Honesty policy as outlined in the course syllabus.